Gonorrhoea Signs and Symptoms in Men and Women

 Discharge, Anal itching, passing of blood-stained stool.

-In babies, the main symptom is conjunctivitis which if left untreated causes blindness.
+In babies, the main symptom of gonorrhoea is conjunctivitis which if left untreated causes blindness.

 Can be learned best on symptoms (clinical diagnosis) or based on laboratory diagnosis.

 Laboratory Diagnosis for Gonorrhoea

 i.)
 Staining samples directly from the bacteria

 ii.)
 Detection of bacterial genes in urine or DNA

 iii.)
 Growing the bacteria in the lab. i.e lab. culture